Midburn/spark/docs/development/database.md

 ### Creating a new migration

+If you need to make changes to the DB schema, you should create a migrations file and commit it with the rest of your code.

 Run migrate:make with a relevant migration name:

 ```shell
 knex migrate:make <migration_name>
 ```

 Edit the created file and write your migration.

-You can see the other migration files for examples or refer to the [Knex.js documentation](http://knexjs.org/#Schema)
+You can use the exising migration files as examples or refer to the [Knex.js documentation](http://knexjs.org/#Schema)